 Picture by Vasilis Kokkoris.
 Analyzing AM fungal hyphae.

-Research interests briefly
+Research interests in brief

 Arbuscular Mycorrhizal Fungi (AMF)